FHA 203k Loan Requirements and Guidelines

 - Improve or modify the landscaping

-- Make minor repairs to an existing in ground swimming pool
+- Make minor repairs to an existing in-ground swimming pool

 - Make any type of improvement to the home that is a permanent fixture to the home

-Any item that is considered a luxury, such as a new swimming pool, a new Gazebo, a new BBQ or a new Spa are not allowed on either the FHA 203k Streamlined or Standard mortgage.
+Any item that is considered a luxury, such as a new swimming pool, a new Gazebo, a new BBQ or a new Spa is not allowed on either the FHA 203k Streamlined or Standard mortgage.

 The FHA 203k Standard loan is designed for major repairs and improvements as well as room additions

 If a borrower chooses to use the FHA 203k Standard mortgage there will be a requirement for a HUD loan consultant to be involved with the mortgage.

 The role of the loan consultant is quite important.
 This certified individual will make an initial inspection of the home and compile a report of their findings.
 After consulting with the appraiser and construction contractor the consultant will then prepare a Feasibility Study of the necessary repairs.

 After the loan is approved and closed the consultant’s job is not done.
 During the construction and repair phase, the money will be disbursed to the contractor on a draw basis.
 It is the consultant’s responsibility to inspect the progress of the work and approve the contractor’s request for draws.
 When all of the work is complete the consultant will also need to inspect the home to ensure that all the planned improvements and repairs have been made.

 In essence, the consultant is a supervisor over the contractor to ensure the correct work is recommended and then to follow up and make sure the work is completed.